Jordyleigha/atlas-AirBnB_clone/README.md

 All your modules should have a documentation (python3 -c 'print(__import__("my_module").__doc__)') All your classes should have a documentation (python3 -c 'print(__import__("my_module").MyClass.__doc__)') All your functions (inside and outside a class) should have a documentation (python3 -c 'print(__import__("my_module").my_function.__doc__)' and python3 -c 'print(__import__("my_module").MyClass.my_function.__doc__)')
-We strongly encourage you to work together on test cases, so that you don’t miss any edge case